 All of this was a hobby because my “day jobs” included a 35-year career in health care planning and administration, specializing in physical rehabilitation and related services.
 As I was approaching retirement, I decided that I would next move into a 2nd career of the pursuit of fine art photography.
 And over the past half dozen years I have worked to refine my skills at the craft as well as to clarify an artistic vision that reflects my visual and conceptual point of view.
 Along the way I have been graced by the association with an insightful photographic mentor and friend, made many new friendships and worked on projects with other fine art photographers and participated in dozens of photography exhibitions.

-During 2017 and into the past year I was fortunate to participate in a Masterwork salon sponsored by PhotoMidwest based in Madison, WI.
-Ten photographers gathered monthly to share our work, establish our definition of what constitutes a “master work” and establish and execute a project that would move us to the next level.
-Out of this was born “The Shadow Project, “images from which are included in my galleries as well as a book available through Blurb.com.
+During 2017 and into 2018 I was fortunate to participate in a year long Masterwork salon sponsored by PhotoMidwest based in Madison, WI, most ably facilitated by photographic artist Don Mendenhall.
+Ten photographers gathered monthly to share our work, consider what constitutes a "master work" in any field of artistic endeavor, define our own definition of a “master work” and establish and execute a project that would move us to the next level.
+Out of this was born “The Shadow Project,” images from which are included in my galleries as well as a book available through Blurb.com.

 In the fall of 2019 I participated in a week long workshop with renowned photographer and teacher Keith Carter at a Santa Fe Workshops session in historic San Miguel de Allende, Mexico.
 The theme for the workshop was "The Poetry of Perception" and it was a challenging week of probing into the language of visual poetry.
 A most enlightening session and it produced a stimulating sharing of personal work and ideas among a very energized and talented group of photographers.